Traits of Successful Design Managers

 High Sensitivity to the Design Team’s Capabilities

 Understanding every designer’s strengths and weakness in the team is very important for team management and chemistry.
-So a Design Manager who is sensitive to the capabilities and potential of every designer in his team will be able to assign the right person for the task.
+So a Design Manager who is sensitive to the capabilities and potential of every designer in his or her team will be able to assign the right person for the task.
 This will allow every designer to maximize his or her potential for the design project, and create a great working experience for all.

 Good Understanding of the Design Process Coupled with Good Project Management Skills